Fourier expansion along geodesics: Introduction

 \section{Introduction}

-Let $Y$ be a compact hyperbolic manifold and let $c$ be a closed geodesic in $Y$.
+For an automorphic function, the invariance under parabolic elements is used to give the standard Fourier expansion, the coefficients of which define the L-function of the form.
+In this paper, we instead consider the Fourier-expansion along a hyperbolic element.
+In other terms, let $Y$ be a hyperbolic Riemann surface and let $c$ be a closed geodesic in $Y$.
 We are interested in the Fourier coefficients

 of a smooth function $f\in C^\infty(Y)$.
-Here $l_c$ is the length of $c$.
-Under the assumption that $f$ be an eigenfunction of the Laplace operator on $Y$ with eigenvalue $\mu$, one can relate $c_k$ to an intertwining integral $I_k^\mu(f)$, which depends on $\mu$ and $f$, but not on $c$.
-Namely, there is an \emph{automorphic coefficient} $a_k\in\C$ such that
+Here $l_c$ is the length of the geodesic $c$.
+Under the assumption that $f$ be an eigenfunction of the Laplace operator on $Y$ with eigenvalue $\al$, one can relate $c_k$ to an intertwining integral $I_k^\al(f)$, which depends on $\al$ and $f$, but not on $c$.
+There is an automorphic coefficient $a_k\in\C$, such that

-The sequences $(c_k)$ and $(I_k^\mu(f))$ are rapidly decreasing, so there is no a priori knowledge on the growth of $(a_k)$.
-Surprisingly, it is possible to prove the following bounds, which constitute the main result of the paper.